How can Council operate effectively?

 - City Sustainability and Strategy

-This can lead to a loss of accountability, expenditure efficiency, productivity, and engagement.
-There is no single department head who can be held accountable for delivering key targets or key performance indicators related to transport.
-Council officers find that they have to obtain approval from multiple departments before a project can proceed.
+This can lead to a loss of accountability and productivity.
+There is no single department head who can be held accountable for delivering key targets related to transport.
 Cross-departmental issues, such as how best to allocate street space to different transport modes, have no clear process for resolution.

 Proposal